 This policy shall be part of the school’s Title I plan and shall be distributed to parents of the district’s students and provided, to the extent practicable, in a language the parents can understand.

 - A.C.A. § 6-15-1704

-- Arkansas Department of Education Rules Governing Parental Involvement Plans and Family and Community Engagement
+- Division of Elementary and Secondary Education Rules Governing Parental Involvement Plans and Family and Community Engagement

 Date Adopted: 10/10/17

 Last Revised: 6/26/19